runmyrobot/runmyrobot_android/README.md

 # Some known issues

-- Camera streaming will only work if the app has not been backgrounded (turning screen off is fine) Will crash if home button is hit
+- Camera streaming will only work if the app has not been backgrounded (turning screen off is fine if no lock screen)

 - Currently no code to use a USB webcam.
 Also currently not sure if the Raspberry Pi with camera functions as is